Don’t you just love it when your skincare glides on silky and smooth? Chances are that’s due to silicones in the formula.

 Today, we’re going to get up to speed on silicones in K-beauty skincare!

 Silicone…sounds artificial.
 Is that a bad thing?
-Not necessarily.

 Let’s get this out of the way.
 Silicones come from sand (known as silica), but get turned into an artificial element through a chemical process that adds in other elements like oxygen, hydrogen and carbon.
 So the raw ingredients start off natural, and become artificial.